 1. What is drug diversion under PC 1000?

 Penal Code 1000 PC is California’s “pretrial diversion” law.
-If you are arrested for low-level drug crimes and are eligible for PC 1000, you have the opportunity to have your charges dismissed if your successfully complete drug treatment.
+If you are arrested for low-level drug crimes and are eligible for PC 1000, you have the opportunity to plead not guilty and have your charges dismissed if you successfully complete drug treatment.1

-Upon successful completion of the program, the court will still dismiss the charges against you.2 But if you fail the program, you will not automatically be found guilty.
-You will be entitled to a trial in front of a judge (a California “bench trial”).
+If you fail the program, you will not automatically be found guilty.
+You will be entitled to a trial in front of a judge (a California “bench trial”).2

 2. What are the eligibility rules?